-labour and/or delivery [16-20, 22].
-Thus, it may be possible that the placenta is not routinely colonized by bacteria.
+The study herein was stimulated by recent reevaluation of the presence of bacteria in placental tissue.
+A weight of evidence indicated that reports of a unique placental microbiome of commensal bacteria may have been the result of technical issues surrounding preparation and execution of DNA sequencing studies or acquisition of bacteria during labor and/or delivery (16-20, 22).
+Thus, it may be possible that that placenta is not routinely colonized by bacteria.
 As we find very few reads corresponding to human DNA viruses in our analysis, it may be possible that the placenta is not routinely colonized by either bacteria or viruses with DNA genomes.
-Indeed, our observations are similar to those made elsewhere [26], in so far as only HHV-6A sequences could be found in placental metagenomes.
+Indeed, our observations are similar to those made elsewhere (26), in so far as HHV-6 sequences could be found in placental metagenomes.

-Our data lead to questions surrounding why herpesviruses known to be vertically transmitted across the placenta (HSV, VZV) were not detected in our experiments and the relevance of detecting HHV-6 and HCMV in our analysis.
+Our data leads to questions surrounding why herpesviruses known to be vertically transmitted across the placenta (HSV, VZV) were not detected in our experiments and the relevance of detecting HHV-6 and HCMV in our analysis.
 It is possible that HSV and VZV viral genomes were present in the placental samples, but only at very low numbers that were undetectable at the level of sequencing performed or that these organisms were lost through the DNA extraction protocol.
-It is equally possible that human herpesvirus infection of the placenta is a rare occurrence and that considerably more placental metagenomes would have to be analysed in order to detect reads corresponding to HSV and VZV genomes.
+It is equally possible that human herpesvirus infection of the placenta is a rare occurrence and that considerably more placental metagenomes would have to be analyzed in order to detect reads corresponding to HSV and VZV genomes.
 It is interesting to speculate how common herpesvirus infection of the placenta might be.
 HCMV is perhaps the best studied in this regard.
-HCMV seroprevalence is high worldwide, with a seroprevalence
+HCMV seroprevalence is high worldwide, with a seroprevalence ranging from 45% to 100% (52).
+However, congenital infection by HCMV occurs in only 0.2%-2% of live births (52).
+Therefore, HCMV infection of the placenta may not be common, in line with our observations made in our study and elsewhere (26).